 Hannah died when Henry was aged nine and his father died when he was 17.
 William bequeathed him all his instruments and books of music, but his double-stringed spinet by the 17th century London maker John Player went to two of Henry’s three sisters.

 Shortly after his father’s death, Henry moved to the City of London and around 1756 married Elizabeth, a woman four years his senior.
-They lived in Millman Street, Holborn, and their first child, Henry Sidney Heron, was born there in 1757 and baptised at St Andrew’s Church, Holborn, on 20th February.
+They lived in Millman Street, Holborn, in a brick-built house opposite St John’s Chapel (Bedford Row) and their first child, Henry Sidney Heron, was born there in 1757 and baptised at St Andrew’s Church, Holborn, on 20th February.